-PanAust recognises its global supply chain is complex and thereby presents the potential for its contracted suppliers to utilise lower-level suppliers for raw materials or sub-contractors and low skilled labour in the production of goods and services that it procures.
-This risk is significantly increased for suppliers located in high-risk regions such as the Tier 2 Watch List or Tier 3 countries.
+PanAust recognises its global supply chain is complex and therefore presents the potential for the Company's contracted suppliers to use lower-level suppliers for raw materials, or sub-contractors and low skilled labour in the production of goods and services being procured.

+This risk is significantly increased for suppliers located in higher-risk regions such as the Tier 2 Watch List or Tier 3 countries.